Operating systems supported

 Installation requirements and preparation

 Furthermore it is required that the time and date on the server are correct.
 VPN server and client certificates are generated with an expiration date 10 years into the future so they’re unlikely to expire any time soon.
 But they are also generated with a start date, and if that date is in the future because the server has a date set in the future, then the certificates won’t work until that date and you’ll get some errors about that.
 Additionally, if you plan on using the multi-factor system called Google Authenticator, which uses a time-based one-time password generation system, then you must have an accurate time and date set.
-To ensure that any time drift or incorrect time and date on a system is automatically corrected you can install a Network Time Protocol (NTP) client program on the server which should automatically continuously keep the correct time for you on your server.
-Especially cloud-based virtual machines are susceptible to time drift.
-A deviation of 30 seconds can already be a problem when it comes to Google Authenticator.
-Usually these programs come preconfigured and require little to no configuration.
+To ensure that any time drift or incorrect time and date on a system is automatically corrected most modern distributions have some time synchronization program already built in, so please look into that to see if it is working and time and date are correct on your server.

 To make corrections to the timezone setting: